 - COORDINATION WITH IT & OTHER SERVICES

-Step 2 involves design concepts, regulatory requirements, outline refurbishment costs + timescales.
+Involves design concepts, regulatory requirements, outline refurbishment costs + timescales.
 We present our ideas to give you the ideal office, explain how we’d manage an office refurbishment project and understand your expectations.
-Technical considerations such as the expected lifespan of mechanical and electrical plant, enforced upgrades under current Building Regs and the potential for Landlord contributions, can be factored-in at this stage.
+Technical considerations such as the expected lifespan of mechanical and electrical plant enforced upgrades under current Building Regs and the potential for Landlord contributions, can be factored-in at this stage.

-Step 3 The third step in refurbishing an office interior involves detailed site-drawing preparation, contracts, instructions to Approved Trade Partners and mobilisation of H&S and CDM processes.
-Step 3 is the point at which a Client issues instructions for the project to proceed.
+The third step in refurbishing an office interior involves detailed site-drawing preparation, contracts, instructions to Approved Trade Partners and mobilisation of H&S and CDM processes.
+Step 3 is the point at which a Client issues an instruction for the project to proceed.
 A Program can be fully quantified with lead times and sequencing of works incorporated into the timetable.

-Step 4 is the Works, including project management and design amendments as site conditions dictate.
-Risk Assessments, Method Statements and site operation are part of the project control, as well as delivery of the work to timetable.
+The Works, including project management and design amendments as site conditions dictate.
+Risk Assessments, Method Statements, and site operation are part of the project control, as well as delivery of the work to timetable.
 Projects often have amendments, and Step 4 incorporates a Variation control procedure.